 You can take light draws by not holding the power button very long, and you’ll get a smooth light vapor, or you can hold the power longer and use the built-in carb hole to create denser vapor for a bigger draw.

-My video review above has some cool clips of me using the Torrid with different camera angles, it’s worth a gander.
+My video review below has some cool clips of me using the Torrid with different camera angles, it’s worth a gander.